 Workflow API: is the API that is used by the NBMP Source to create and control a media processing workflow

+Function Discovery API: this API provides the means for the Workflow Manager and/or the NBMP Source to discover media processing Functions that can be loaded as part of a media processing Workflow.

 Task API: this API is used by the Workflow Manager to configure and monitor a Task at runtime.

-Function Discovery API: this API provides the means for the Workflow Manager and/or the NBMP Source to discover media processing Functions that can be loaded as part of a media processing Workflow.

-On the media plane, NBMP defines the media formats, the metadata, the supplementary information formats, and the ingest protocols between the NBMP Source and the Task, as well as between the Tasks themselves.
+On the media plane, NBMP defines the media formats, the metadata, and the supplementary information formats between the NBMP Source and the Task, as well as between the Tasks themselves.

 The discovery of the NBMP workflow manager and the function repository is out of scope.